SeungMin-Song/Dashboard-Sensors/index.md

 <H4>15/Oct/2019</H4>

-Upload design of breadboard,schemetic, PCB <br>
+Upload design of breadboard,schemetic, PCB, and fzz files <br>
 Design of breadboard: <br>
 Design of schemetic: <br>
 Design of PCB: <br>